 During the 2004 season, Schulz's expertise proved to be a key factor at UConn.
 The team allowed just 0.57 goals per game to its opponents, which ranked first nationally and helped earn goalkeeper, Melissa Bostwick, second-team All-America honors.
 The Huskies have consistently ranked among the nation's leaders in fewest goals allowed during her tenure.

 More recently, former Husky goalkeeper Sarah Mansfield was honored as a First Team All-American for the third straight year in 2013.
 Mansfield also earned a spot on the 2011 All-NCAA Tournament Team after leading the Huskies to a spot in the National Semfinal.
 Mansfield was also selected as the BIG EAST Goalkeeper of the Year in 2010.

 In 2014, the Huskies finished with nine shutouts, including back-to-back clean sheets in the NCAA National Semifinals and NCAA National Finals from redshirt-freshman keeper Nina Klein.

 "Cheri brings a wealth of goalkeeping experience to our program," UConn head coach Nancy Stevens said.
 "She has developed two All-America goalkeepers during her five years on the coaching staff.
 Cheri is a tireless worker who always puts the needs of the team first.
 We are very fortunate to have her in our program."

-Herr is a native of New Holland, Pa.
+Schulz is a native of New Holland, Pa.
 She graduated from Syracuse in 1996 with a bachelor degree in Physical Education.
-Herr is also involved in the USFHA Futures Program.
+Schulz is also involved in the USFHA Futures Program.
 She has served as a coach in the program since 1996 and was named Site Director of New York State Central Region in 1998.

 In Oct.
-2004, Herr was inducted into the Hall of Fame at her alma mater, Garden Spot (Pa.)
+2004, Schulz was inducted into the Hall of Fame at her alma mater, Garden Spot (Pa.)
 High School.